kedacore/keda/README.md

 #### ScaledObject custom resource definition

 In order to sync a deployment with an event source, a `ScaledObject` custom resource needs to be deployed.
-The `ScaledObject` contains information on the deployment to scale.
-The `ScaledObject` will result in corresponding autoscaling resource to scale the deployment.  `ScaledObjects` contain information on the deployment to scale, metadata on the event source (e.g. connection string secret, queue name), polling interval, and cooldown period.
+The `ScaledObject` contains information on the deployment to scale. `ScaledObjects` contain information on the deployment to scale, metadata on the event source (e.g. connection string secret, queue name), polling interval, and cooldown period.
+The `ScaledObject` will result in corresponding autoscaling resource(HPA definition) to scale the deployment.
+When `ScaledObjects` get deleted, the corresponding HPA definition is cleaned up.

 ScaledObject examples and schemas [can be found in our wiki](https://github.com/kedacore/keda/wiki/ScaledObject-spec).